-The Cemetery on Humberston Avenue is managed by the Village Council and sits on land leased from North East Lincolnshire Council.
 There is a scaled fee system in place for the Cemetery, with local residents enjoying reduced fees for interments and plot purchases and non-residents paying higher fees.

 The Cemetery is maintained through a Contractor who is appointed by the Village Council and the Company preparing the grave spaces is an independent company, not contracted by the Village Council, but used by local funeral directors.
-During the year the Village Council started the process of commissioning a new extension to the Cemetery and is in negotiation with NELC to lease and develop some land to the side of the Cemetery.

 Also during the year the Village Council had path repairs carried out on its behalf through the NELC highways team and further work will be carried out in the coming financial year.
-Two more trees were also removed for health reasons on the main carriage drive at the Cemetery and more tree work is earmarked as ongoing improvements to the site continue to be made.
+Two more trees were also removed for health reasons on the main carriage drive at the Cemetery and a local contractor has been commissioned to carry out some tree carving at the entrance to the cemetery.
+More tree work is earmarked as ongoing improvements to the site continue to be made.